Life Cycle Events

 Under Jewish law, a marriage validly entered into can be ended only by the death of one of the parties or by a writ of divorce (in Hebrew, a get).
 A get is a hand-written, legal document that formalizes the divorce.
 It is issued after a civil divorce is granted and is necessary, under Jewish law, for either party to remarry.

-The rabbis of the HEA offer confidential pastoral counseling to help you through marital difficulties and are available to assist you if you are going through a divorce.
+Rabbi Shulman offers confidential pastoral counseling to help you through marital difficulties and is available to assist you if you are going through a divorce.

-To schedule a private appointment with one of our rabbis, please contact Debbie LeBauer at 720-390-4435.
+To schedule a private appointment with our rabbi, please contact Debbie Buchanan at 720-390-4435.

 Helpful Links